mailpace/blog/content/blog/should-you-use-a-subdomain-for-sending-emails.md

 **By separating our your email streams by subdomain, you're helping to protect the reputation of your most important transactional emails**, that customers need to get immediately.

-You’re also less likely to accidentally modify a dedicated subdomain’s DNS records, which can wreak havoc on DKIM signing, DMARC, and SPF polciies.
+You’re also less likely to accidentally modify a dedicated subdomain’s DNS records, which can wreak havoc on DKIM signing, DMARC, and SPF policies.
 This happens more often than you'd think, especially for larger setups.

 # But how?